rteijeiro/AngryMorten/README.md

 Part of the game development was made during #NSCodeNight at [Thoughtbot](http://thoughtbot.com) offices in Stockholm.
 I want to thank Reda Lemeden for giving me good suggestions.

+Game graphics have been designed by Thalal Gasea from [Cooperative Studio](http://www.cooperativestudio.com).
+Thanks dude!

 The music in the game has been downloaded from [TeknoAxe](http://teknoaxe.com).
 Thanks guys for your contribution!

-Some sound effects had been downloaded from [FreeSound](http://www.freesound.org).
+Some sound effects has been downloaded from [FreeSound](http://www.freesound.org).
 Thank you too!